 Start time of the capture window in Unix epoch seconds.

-Each flow log record records a one minute interval (0 - 59 seconds) of data flow, using epoch start and end times to indicate the time that data appears during the 60 second interval for that record.
+Each flow log record records a one-minute interval (0 to 59 seconds) of data flow, using epoch start and end times to indicate the time that data appears during the 60-second interval for that record.
 Let's consider the epoch time entries that would appear for data flow during a fixed interval of 140 seconds.
 At five seconds past a particular minute, you open a connection to your host and begin to continuously send data over that connection for the next 140 seconds (< three minutes, three records).

-This is how the epoch start and end times would appear in the log:
+Epoch start and end times would appear in the log according to the following:

 Status of data capture window.
 Possible values: